 The board of members currently consists of around 100 students, who meet weekly during lunchtimes and after school.
 Often students will attend activities and meetings during evenings, school holidays and weekends depending on the project they have chosen.
 Our team of students are passionate about their work and strive to make a difference to others.
 Our initiatives vary based on student ideas and trending issues.

 - #21AOK Kindness Campaign

 Fundraising is one of Student Voice’s biggest achievements, with the team raising more than £40,000 for Birmingham Children’s Hospital alone.
-In addition to this, we also support other local and global initiatives, which raises our fundraising total to more than £55,000 since 2012, with the support of their school community and wider partnerships.
+In addition to this, we also support other local and global initiatives, (which has increased our fundraising total to more than £55,000 since 2012), with the support of their school community and wider partnerships.
 Students organise their fundraising activities and events, which range from supermarket bag packs to a large scale Winter Fayre.

 In addition to all of the activities mentioned, Student Voice takes part in numerous consultation activities and members have regular opportunities to share their ideas with school staff, the Headteacher and the governing board as well as our partner agencies such as West Midlands Police and local councillors.

 The community office is the hub for all Student Voice activities and we are always looking for new members.
 If you would like to find out more, please contact Kerry Whitehouse at firstname.lastname@example.org.